ZackAkil/rgb-neural-net/README.md

 Software:
 - RGB LED strip driver with serial com script on Arduino
-- Flask API server running on Raspberry Pi taking requests and send intruction to Arduino via serial
+- Flask API server running on Raspberry Pi taking requests and send instruction to Arduino via serial
 - Python library that converts SciKit-Learn neural network model into the API requests for the Raspberry Pi

 # Its making
-### Installing arduino to raspberr pi
+### Installing Arduino to Raspberry Pi
 ```
 sudo apt-get install arduino
 ```

-### Turning on 20th LED from raspberry pi
+### Turning on 20th LED from Raspberry Pi
 ```python
 import serial
 arduinoSerialData = serial.Serial('/dev/ttyACM0',9600)